 - On a political level think about how policies might affect you as well as others.

-- Stand up to bullies on the playground and the world stage.
+- Stand up to bullies on the playground and on the world stage.

-- Be accepting of people who are not like you and support policies that are inclusive to all peoples.
+- Be accepting of people who are not like you and support policies that are inclusive to all people.

 What helps you the most to have inner peace?